-Anyone who is preparing or serving food to the public needs a license, whether or not they are charging a fee for those foods.
-Examples of foods requiring a license include serving pizza, hot dogs, or fresh squeezed lemonade at an event.
+Anyone who is preparing or serving foods and/or beverages to the public needs a license, whether or not they are charging a fee.
+Examples of foods requiring a license include serving pizza, hot dogs, tacos, or fresh squeezed lemonade at an event.

 Are you planning on a one-time event or operating at only a few events during the year?

 A Temporary Food Establishment License is probably the best license for you.
 A temporary food establishment operates at a fixed location for a temporary period not to exceed 14 consecutive days.
 Examples include a food booth at a fair/football game, a restaurant preparing food offsite, and a private organization serving food to the public.

 Cottage Food Law